ToomasMolder/X-road-scripts/monitor/docs/reports_module.md

 version - version
 ```

-The statuses used in the Reports generation in the heartbeat are the following:
+The statuses used in the Reports and Factsheet generation in the heartbeat are the following:

 ```
 "start"